 HEAL - TEACH - SUPPORT

 Heal - Teach - Support: These three words define what we do at Hands Up for Haiti.
 Our mission - to deliver lifesaving health care to the sickest and most impoverished people of northern Haiti - goes beyond the delivery of care: our goals include capacity building of local leaders and programs, support of programming for which local doctors, nurses, community health workers, and support personnel take ownership, and strengthening partnerships with groups that share these goals.
 We don’t just teach and have our visiting teams deliver care: we train our Haitian counterparts to become teachers and program leaders and coordinators.
 We believe that this capacity building and teaching is essential to the development of a sustainable health care system in Haiti, one with a positive and dramatic impact.
-We coordinate our efforts with both the Cap Haitien Health Network and the Ministry of Health in Haiti to provide programs in maternal child health, malnutrition treatment and prevention, preserving and restoring vision, preventing cervical cancer and treating chronic illnesses such as diabetes and hypertension, and Mobile Santè, outreach medical clinics to communities in need.
+We coordinate our efforts with both the Cap Haitien Health Network and the Ministry of Health in Haiti to provide programs in maternal child health, malnutrition treatment and prevention, preserving and restoring vision, treating chronic illnesses such as diabetes and hypertension, and Mobile Santè, outreach medical clinics to communities in need.
 These partnerships and joint efforts magnify the impact of our work.

 HUFH began its work in Haiti in 2010 when a small team of doctors, nurses and other health professionals led by co-founder Dr. Jill Ratner volunteered to contribute their medical knowledge and skills to help heal communities shattered after the devastating earthquake.
 This first group of medical volunteers was directed to Cap Haitien, located on the northern coast, a city spared much of the earthquake’s destruction but still very much in need of medical care for its residents and the many refugees who fled there, especially the children.

-During the past nine years, HUFH has sent over 100 medical teams to Cap Haitien and the surrounding region, initially focusing our efforts on Cap Haitien and Limonade, a rural area not far from Cap Haitien.
-Our global health teams frequently work in the coastal Bas Limbe region, increasing to the west the areas where our volunteers perform outreach and support the community, its doctors, nurses and community health workers.
+Pre-pandemic, HUFH sent over 100 medical teams to Cap Haitien and the surrounding region, initially focusing our efforts on Cap Haitien and Limonade, a rural area not far from Cap Haitien.
+Our global health teams frequently worked in the coastal Bas Limbe region, increasing to the west the areas where our volunteers perform outreach and support the community, its doctors, nurses and community health workers.